jdcyin/jdcyin.github.io/academia.md

+Testing the details here

+Does it still work?

+Not sure

 ---
 layout: projects
 title: Academia
 show_collection: academia
 description: >
   Academic research projects I have worked on.
-no_groups: true
+no_groups: false
 ---

-Testing the details here

-Does it still work?

-Not sure